pbsmyth/command-line/lessons.md

 $ pwd
 ```

 You should get output like `/Users/your-username`.
 That means you're in the `your-username` directory in the `Users` folder inside the `/` or root directory.
+This directory is often called the "home" directory.

 On Windows, your output would instead be `C:/Users/your-username`.
 The folder you're in is called the working directory, and `pwd` stands for "print working directory."
+"Print" as a word can be somewhat misleading.
 The command `pwd` won't actually print anything except on your screen.
 This command is easier to grasp when we interpret "print" as "display."

-OK, we know where we are.
+Now we know "where" we are.
 But what if we want to know what files and folders are in the `your-username` directory, a.k.a. the working directory?
 Try entering:

 ```console
 $ ls